jockbert/monkey_test/README.md

   only try candidates within the given range `10.0..100.0`, but can also try other values like -10.0 and will ultimately try to shrink toward zero.

+* Monkey test uses the global panic hook to catch panics in code under test and this can interfere with other code that also modifies the panic hook during testing.
+  Since the panic hook is a global resource, it migth also have unintended effects in multithreaded testing due to limitations in the current panic hook handling in Monkey Test.

 For details on recent changes, see the [CHANGELOG](CHANGELOG.md).

 ## Key design principles